pkgranholt/Improved-search-for-used-cars/Presentation.md

 rel$model <- tolower(rel$model)
 ```

 Next up is cleaning the brand and model names.
 Alfa Romeo, Mercedes Benz and the different Mini versions needs to be corrected.
 Mini is in this data set referred to as BMW Mini.
-While this is technically correct, I will be considering Mini as its own brand.
+While that is technically correct, I will be considering Mini as its own brand.

 ```r
 rel$brand <- ifelse(rel$brand == 'mercedes', 'mercedes benz', rel$brand)